Our professional choirs

 Aside from choir practices and services, the Cs and Qs follow the same timetable and curriculum as the rest of the school.
 Academic lessons, music tuition, sport, activities and essential ‘time out’ are arranged meticulously by the school to fit around the boys’ various singing commitments.

 Even the sportiest of boys can manage to be both a fully committed sportsman and a choral scholar.

 Inevitably, a special concert, service, broadcast, filming or recording will occasionally clash with lessons.
 The boys in both choirs are assigned a tutor who takes great care to ensure that academic continuity is maintained for each of their tutees.
 The tutor will also ensure that the boys are happy, coping with their busy schedule, and thriving on doing what they love best.

 Financial circumstances should be no obstacle to a boy becoming a Chorister or Quirister.
 Substantial choral scholarships are awarded to each boy and additional means-tested bursaries are available, worth up to 100% of the full boarding fee (per annum).
 The Choral Foundations also pay for singing lessons and tuition for one of the musical instruments learned.
-If you would like more information about choral funding, please contact the Bursar at the school.
+If you would like more information about choral funding, please contact the Director of Finance and Resources at the school.